Schur-Weyl duality for quantum toroidal superalgebras: Introduction

 In the last 30 years, quantum toroidal algebras \cite{GKV95} and double affine Hecke algebras (DAHA for short) \cite{Che92} are central objects in the area of representation theory.
 They have rich representation theory and also many important applications in algebra, combinatorics, geometry, and mathematical physics.
 In \cite{VV96}, it is shown that these two remarkable algebras are related via Schur-Weyl duality.

 Recently, quantum toroidal superalgebras associated to $\fksl_{m|n}$ for arbitrary root systems were introduced in \cite{BM19}.
-The paper is devoted to establishing the Schur-Weyl duality between double affine Hecke algebras and quantum toroidal superalgebras, generalizing the well known result of Vasserot-Varagnolo \cite{VV96} to the super case.
-We expect that this duality could be an important tool to obtain results for certain representations of quantum toroidal superalgebras from the known results in the even case, see e.g. \cite[Section 4]{LM20}.
+A related geometric construction of the Drinfeld half of quantum toroidal superalgebras using the deformed K-theoretic Hall algebra of a quiver with potential is given in \cite{VV22}.
+The present paper is devoted to establishing the Schur-Weyl duality between double affine Hecke algebras and quantum toroidal superalgebras, generalizing the well known result of Vasserot-Varagnolo \cite{VV96} to the super case.
+We expect that this duality could be an important tool to study representations of quantum toroidal superalgebras, cf. e.g. \cite{BL22}, and to obtain results for super case from the (certain) known results in the even case, see e.g. \cite[Section 4]{LM20}.

 Schur-Weyl duality, being one of the most important and beautiful classical results in representation theory, is the equivalence between the category of modules over the symmetric group $\fkS_\ell$ and the category of modules of level $\ell$ over the Lie algebra $\fksl_{n}$ for $\ell<n$.
 Since the introduction of quantum groups in the 1980s, it is interesting and important to generalize Schur-Weyl duality in the quantum setting.
 In fact, similar equivalences or related results have been established between finite Hecke algebras and quantum enveloping (super)algebras \cite{Jim86,Moo03,Mit06}, between degenerate affine Hecke algebras and (super) Yangians \cite{Dri86,Ara,LM20,Lu21}, between affine Hecke algebras and quantum affine (super)algebras \cite{Che87,GRV94,CP96,Fli18,KL20}, between double affine Hecke algebras (also called elliptic Cherednik algebras) and quantum toroidal algebras \cite{VV96}, between trigonometric Cherednik algebras and affine Yangians \cite{Gua05,Gua07}, and between rational Cherednik algebras and deformed double current algebras \cite{Gua05,Gua07}.
-These relations can be summarized by combining the table below and the table in \cite[Introduction]{Rou05}\footnote{This is borrowed from N. Guay's talk at Ohio State University Representations and Lie Theory Seminar.}.
+These relations can be summarized by combining the table below and the table in \cite[Introduction]{Rou05}\footnote{This is borrowed from N. Guay's talk in Representations and Lie Theory Seminar at Ohio State University.}.

 -4cm

 More specifically, the (super)algebras in this table are the dual (superalgebras) for the corresponding algebras in the table of \cite[Introduction]{Rou05}.

 It is also interesting to generalize the last two cases to the super setting.
 Note that the affine super Yangians (of type A associated to the standard root system) have been introduced in \cite{Ued19} while deformed double current superalgebras are not discussed in the literature yet.